Aliahmed-new/XSS_REPORTS/Blind_xss_report_63.md

 - Admin session cookie is exposed - attacker can take over the admin account completly with no password needed.
 - Since the admin has full access to manage all registered users a compromised admin account means full control over the entire platform
 - The attacker also gets a screenshot of exactly what the admin sees leaking sensitive internal data like user emails, registration details and platform stats
-- The victim admin has no isea anything happened - the page look completely normal.
+- The victim admin has no idea anything happened - the page look completely normal.

 ---
 ## Remediation